bentruyman/pulverizr/README.md

 Pulverizr is completely written in JavaScript intended to run in a [NodeJS](http://nodejs.org/) environment.
 This means any idiot front-end developer such as myself can pick up the code and easily understand what's going on.
-Also, and normal developer could also pick it up and fix all the mistakes I made.
+Also, any normal developer could also pick it up and fix all the mistakes I made.

 ## Dependencies